Current trends and future directions in event-based control: Comprehensive analysis frameworks for ETC

-The framework from \cite{hertneck2024norm} is inspired by the framework for the analysis of time-triggered sampling from \cite{nesic2004input}.
-Similar as in \cite{maass2023event}, the system is modeled as a feedback interconnection of two subsystems: One subsystem describes the behavior of plant and controller states and thus of the $x$-dynamics and the other the behavior of the network-induced error and thus of the $e$-dynamics.
+The framework in \cite{hertneck2024norm} is inspired by the framework for the analysis of TTC in \cite{nesic2004input}.
+Similar to \cite{maass2023event}, the system is modeled as a feedback interconnection of two subsystems: One subsystem describes the behavior of plant and controller states, and thus of the $x$-dynamics, and the other the behavior of the network-induced error, and thus of the $e$-dynamics.
 The closed-loop system with ETC can hence be rewritten as the interconnection of the two impulsive subsystems

 Here, $H:\R^{n_x\times n_e} \rightarrow \R^{n_H}$ and $W:\R^{n_e}\rightarrow\R^{n_{W}}$ with $n_H \in \N$, $n_{W} \in\N$, and $W(0) = 0$ determine outputs of the respective system.